8BitVino/btmg/README.md

  Bitmaps generated with https://github.com/robogeek42/agon_sped

  Notes
- 1. Ensure that all RGB files are saved in same directory in directory.
+ 1. Ensure that all RGB files are saved in same directory.
- 2. Use robogeek42 sped.bas to create the RGB and save in format (1) RGB8
+ 2. Use robogeek42 sped.bas to create new RGB's and save in format (1) RGB8

 ![btmg](https://github.com/8BitVino/btmg/blob/main/btmg.png)